 Unless otherwise provided by legislation, the corporate plan must be:

 For guidance on preparing corporate plans, see RMG-132 Corporate Plans for Commonwealth entities or RMG-133 Corporate plans for Commonwealth companies.
-These guides are available under Tools and templates.
+These are available under Resource Management Guides in the right-hand menu.

 Keeping accounts and records